Lion Gate: Construction

 The gate is a massive and imposing construction, standing 3.10 m wide and 2.95 m high at the threshold.
 It narrows as it rises, measuring 2.78 m below the lintel.
 The opening was closed by a double door mortised to a vertical beam that acted as a pivot around which the door revolved.

 The gate consists of two great monoliths capped with a huge lintel that measures 4.5×2.0×0.8 m.
 Above the lintel, the masonry courses form a corbelled arch, leaving an opening that lightens the weight carried by the lintel.
 This relieving triangle is a great limestone slab on which two confronted lionesses, carved in high relief, stand on either sides of a central pillar.
 The heads of the animals were fashioned separately and are missing, but their necks are present.
 The pillar, specifically, is a Minoan-type column that is located on top of an altar-like platform upon which the lionesses rest their front feet.

-Early imagery of a deity that was found at Knossos presents a goddess flanked clearly by two lionesses, establishing a continuity in religious imagery when later, the deity is represented abstractly by a column.
+Early imagery of a deity that was found at Knossos presents a goddess flanked clearly by two lions or lionesses, establishing a continuity in religious imagery when later, the deity is represented abstractly by a column.
 It clearly identifies the species of feline, because of the characteristic tuft at the end of the tail, not present in any other feline species.

 The imposing gate of the citadel with the representation of the lionesses was an emblem of the Mycenaean kings and a symbol of their power to both subjects and foreigners.
-It also has been argued that the lionesses are a symbol of the goddess Hera.
+It also has been argued that the lions are a symbol of the goddess Hera.

 This gate may be compared to the gates of the Hittite Bronze Age citadel of Hattusa, in Asia Minor.
 Since the heads of the animals were of a different material from their bodies and originally were fashioned to look toward those approaching below, a number of scholars have speculated that these might have been composite beasts, probably sphinxes, in the typical Middle Eastern tradition.